anbox-cloud/discourse-docs/howto/addons/landing.md

-Addons can be used to customise the images used for the Anbox Cloud instances.
+In Anbox Cloud, addons can be used to customise the images used for the instances.
 See [Addons](https://discourse.ubuntu.com/t/38727) and [Addon manifest](https://discourse.ubuntu.com/t/25293) to learn about addons in detail.

 If this is your first time creating an addon, follow the [Create an addon](https://discourse.ubuntu.com/t/creating-an-addon/25284) tutorial to learn how to write a simple addon.